digitalbricklayer/techteapotcom/src/content/posts/handy-hugo-website-test-scripts/index.md

 ---
 title: "Handy scripts for testing your Hugo website"
 date: 2020-11-18T10:09:19Z
+lead: "Whilst developing this website and porting it over to Hugo, I have written a few handy scripts to help me test the site for errors.
+I am going to present the scripts with a little explanation about what each script achieves so maybe you can use them too."
 tags:
   - Hugo
 ---

-Whilst developing this website and porting it over to Hugo, I have written a few handy scripts to help me test the site for errors.
-I am going to present the scripts with a little explanation about what each script achieves so maybe you can use them too.

 <!--more-->